PrivacyCommons/Privacy-Commons/README.md

-(Please tell me if you can contect the owner of privacycommons.org :D)
+(Please tell me if you can contact the owner of privacycommons.org :D)

 # Version 0.1